How to Get an OLCC Permit

 If you clicked on this article, you’ve probably already figured out that in order to serve alcohol in the State of Oregon, you will need to get an OLCC Permit.
 But now, you need to know how to get an OLCC Permit.
 Well, you’ve come to the right place because we are going to break it down for you into three easy steps!

 Step #1: Take a course.

-The first step is to take an Alcohol Server Education course that has been approved by the Oregon Liquor Control Commission (OLCC).
+The first step is to take an Alcohol Server Education course that has been approved by the Oregon Liquor and Cannabis Commission (OLCC).
 Craft Serving’s new, modern online course is not only approved by the OLCC, but it also features fun videos and interactive lessons developed by bartenders with years of experience working in the service industry.
-So in other words… its practical!
+So in other words… it’s practical!